-Yes - there is an effective vaccine that protects against the virus that causes chickenpox.
-It has become part of the routine childhood immunisation programme in certain countries such as the USA, Canada and Australia.
+Yes - there is an effective vaccine (sometimes known as the varicella vaccine) that protects against the virus that causes chickenpox.
+It has become part of the routine childhood immunisation programme in certain countries such as the United States, Canada and Australia.

 Currently, there are no plans to make immunisation against chickenpox routine for children in the UK.
 In the UK, the vaccine is offered by the NHS to certain special groups.
 For example, to healthcare workers who are not immune to chickenpox.
 Also, to people who are not immune to chickenpox and who are in close contact with people with a poor immune system - for example, brothers and sisters of children who are on chemotherapy.

 Immunisation against infectious disease - the Green Book (latest edition); Public Health England